 Youth Violence Prevention Mini-Grants

-Since 2012, Youth Violence Prevention Mini-Grant funds have been available as a component of the Hampton Youth Violence Prevention initiative to support community based grassroots programs that address youth violence.
-Currently, the Youth Violence Prevention Mini-Grant Fund Program offers funding for projects that support the work of groups to implement collaborative efforts to provide positive activities, services and programs for youth in the City of Hampton (City).
+Since 2012, Youth Violence Prevention Mini-Grant funds have been available as a component of the Hampton Youth Violence Prevention Initiative, to support community-based grassroots programs that address youth violence.
+Currently, the Youth Violence Prevention Mini-Grant Fund Program offers funding for projects that support the work of groups to provide positive activities, services, and programs for youth in Hampton.

 Eligible applicants, under this solicitation, include grassroots organizations, community-based organizations, or neighborhood groups.
 This solicitation is not open to local governmental agencies, schools, or fee for service-based businesses.
 You can go online to see the Request for Proposals for the upcoming mini-grant program.

 - Facility Intent to Use Form (PDF)

 - Request for Grant Proposals FY22 Youth Violence Prevention Mini Grant (PDF)